-‘Vanderpump Rules’ Star Lala Kent Shows Off Third-Trimester Baby Bump In New IG Share
+'Vanderpump Rules' Star Lala Kent Shows Off Third-Trimester Baby Bump In New IG Share

 The 30-year-old Bravo star posed in the massive walk-in closet of her California home while wearing a black bra and panties to expose her full belly.
 Lala also wore fuzzy socks as she held her phone to zero in on her bump via the mirror in her closet.

-In the caption to the clip, the mom-to-be referenced people who constantly tell her that it feels like she has been pregnant forever.
+In the caption, the mom-to-be referenced people who constantly tell her that it feels like she has been pregnant forever.
 The Give Them Lala Beauty founder reminded the commenters that they should imagine how she feels.

-Lala’s fans and friends reacted to the sentiment in the comments section, with fellow expectant Bravo mom, Brittany Cartwright, chiming in right away.
+Lala's fans and friends reacted to the sentiment in the comments section, with her fellow expectant Bravo mom Brittany Cartwright chiming in right away.

 "Gorgeous!!" she wrote of Lala's bump. "[And] I hate those comments!!
 Like don't you know a woman is pregnant for almost 10 months!!
 We didn't even announce until August & September people!
 Lol lol."

-Former co-star Stassi Schroeder, who gave birth to her daughter, Hartford Charlie Rose, earlier this month posted a series of heart emoji.
+Former co-star Stassi Schroeder -- who gave birth to her daughter, Hartford Charlie Rose, earlier this month -- posted a series of heart emoji.

 Other fans told the expectant Bravo star she looks absolutely beautiful.